openHPI/codeocean/README.md

 The application is compatible with MRI and JRuby.
 Due to superior parallelism, we recommend using JRuby.

-## Useful service maintance commands
+## Useful service maintenance commands

 - delete all containers (include running ones) `docker rm -f $(docker ps -aq)`
 - if the application is run as a service restart it by using `service codeocean restart`